d-stegantsev/auto-ria-scraper/README.md

 cd auto-ria-scraper
 ```

-Copy the example environment file and adjust values as needed:
+Copy the example environment files in root and selenium folders and adjust values as needed:

 ```bash
 cp .env.example .env